mmamaev/timeboard/doc/source/making_a_timeboard.rst

 :py:meth:`~.timeboard.Marker` constructor takes one mandatory parameter, `each`, but the real power comes with the use of parameter `at`.

     each : str
-        `pandas`-compatible calendar frequency (accepts same kind of values as :py:attr:`~.timeboard.Timeboard.base_unit_freq` of `Timeboard`).
-    at : list of dict, optional
+        `pandas`-compatible calendar frequency (accepts the same kind of values as :py:attr:`~.timeboard.Timeboard.base_unit_freq` of `Timeboard`). at : list of dict, optional
         This is an iterable of dictionaries.
 Each dictionary specifies a time offset using such keywords as ``'months'``, ``'days'``, ``'hours'``, etc.

-For each calendar period of frequency `each` we obtain candidate marks by adding offsets from `at` list to the start time of the period.
+For each calendar period of frequency `each`, we obtain candidate marks by adding offsets from `at` list to the start time of the period.
 After that we retain only those candidates that fall within the period (and, obviously, within the frame) - these points become the marks.

 The expression in the above example::